The wellbeing of each girl is central to all we do.

 Whole school events

-Bringing a broad range of external speakers into schools provides a wealth of expertise, whether for our Festival of Well-Being week 11-15 March 2019, or at specific points throughout the year to support certain areas of focus such as mental health awareness weeks or pop-up clubs.
+Bringing a broad range of external speakers into schools provides a wealth of expertise, whether for our Festival of Wellbeing week, which was 11-15 March 2019, or at specific points throughout the year to support certain areas of focus such as mental health awareness weeks or pop-up clubs.

 - Library resources – the library now houses dedicated sections of fiction and non-fiction relating to well- being for girls to dip into as they wish.